Homocysteine can cause brain shrinkage

-Research by a team of scientists lead by David Smith, Professor Emeritus of Pharmacology at Oxford has shown that high levels of an amino acid called homocysteine in the body can damage brain cells and that B vitamins like B-12, B-6 and folic acid can have a reducing effect on homocysteine and prevent its ability to cause damage.
+Preliminary research by a team of scientists lead by David Smith, Professor Emeritus of Pharmacology at Oxford has shown that high levels of an amino acid called homocysteine in the body can damage brain cells causing brain shrinkage and that B vitamins like B-12, B-6 and folic acid can have a reducing effect on homocysteine and thus prevent its ability to cause this damage.

 Results were published in the Proceedings of the National Academy of Sciences, and showed that people in the trial who got the B vitamins were almost entirely protected from the brain shrinkage suffered by those who only got a placebo pill.

 While a rapidly shrinking brain is one of the signs of a raised risk for Alzheimer’s, the people in the research taking the B vitamins had 90 per cent less shrinkage in their brains than those taking the placebo.

 Scans showed the areas of the brain that were protected from damage were almost exactly the same as Alzheimer’s typically destroys.